First Epistle of Peter

 The First Epistle of Peter (Note: The book is sometimes called the First Letter of Peter, or simply 1 Peter.
 It is most commonly abbreviated as "1 Pet.") is a book of the New Testament.
 The author presents himself as Peter the Apostle.
 The ending of the letter includes a statement that implies that it was written from "Babylon", which may be a reference to Rome.
 The letter is addressed to the "chosen pilgrims of the diaspora" in Asia Minor suffering religious persecution.

-The epistle is traditionally attributed to the Apostle Peter, though modern scholarship generally rejects the Petrine authorship.
+Although both the text and tradition identifies Peter as its author, most scholars conclude that the epistle is an expression of the Christian tradition at Rome associated with Peter rather than the apostle himself.
 Scholars debate whether its persecution refers to social discrimination or official Roman oppression.
 The letter also discusses the “Harrowing of Hell” and instructions for wives to submit to their husbands, alongside exhortations for husbands to treat their wives with respect.

 Authorship

-The authorship of 1 Peter has traditionally been attributed to the Apostle Peter because it bears his name and identifies him as its author (1:1).
-Although the text identifies Peter as its author, the language, dating, style, and structure of this letter have led most scholars to conclude that it is pseudonymous.
-With 1 Peter being considered a positive example of early Christian pseudonymity practices.
+The authorship of 1 Peter has traditionally been attributed to the Apostle Peter because it bears his name and identifies him as its author.
+Although the text identifies Peter as its author, most scholars conclude that the epistle is an expression of the Christian tradition at Rome associated with Peter rather than the apostle himself.
 Many scholars argue that Peter was not the author of the letter because its writer appears to have had a formal education in rhetoric and philosophy, and an advanced knowledge of the Greek language, none of which would be usual for a Galilean fisherman.

 New Testament scholar Graham Stanton rejects Petrine authorship because 1 Peter was most likely written during the reign of Domitian in AD 81, which is when he believes widespread Christian persecution began, which is long after the death of Peter.
 More recent scholars such as Travis Williams say that the persecution described does not appear to be describing official Roman persecutions after Peter's death, thus not directly ruling out an early date for the composition of the epistle.